-- The School of Communication at Purdue is consistently ranked among the top programs in America in The Gourman Report.
+- The Brian Lamb School of Communication at Purdue University is consistently ranked among the top programs in America in The Gourman Report.

-- Communication majors are encouraged to take advantage of internship and study abroad opportunities, and their curriculum and faculty support these important experiential enrichment opportunities.
+- Students in the Lamb School are encouraged to take advantage of communication based internships and study abroad opportunities.
+The school’s curriculum and faculty support these important experiential enrichment opportunities.

 - Professional sales